thkitapci/Inference_of_TF_regulatory_networks/README.md

         Output file (TF.avg.txt) : name and average strength binding of each gene in 10% and 5% tail of score distribution

-C) get genes_name,number of binding sites and average of binding sore for each gene in 10 and 5% tail of score distribution with each TF motif (PWM) of interest
+C) get genes_name,number of binding sites and average of binding sore for each gene in 10 and 5% tail of score distribution with each TF motif (PWM) of interest -- output file has number of binding sites and average of strength binding for each gene with each TF of interest.

                                      `countnumber_bindingscore.pl`